 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Winter, spring, summer and fall each come with unique challenges homeowners have to address.
-Through cold fronts and heat waves, rain, snow, sleet and hail, preserving your property can place a strain on both your patience and your wallet.
-That’s why it’s key to learn how to maintain your roof in every season.
+Through cold fronts and heat waves, rain, snow, sleet and hail, preserving your property can be challenging when it interferes with your finances and your time.
+By doing what you can to maintain your roof year-round, you can reduce the strain that roof repairs can put on your wallet, and your patience.

 Fortunately, you have resources at your disposal to help manage inclement weather.
 Even if you’re fighting through a frigid, unforgiving January or you’re halfway through the humidity of July.
 Don’t give up.